-The study, considered to be accurate and well designed by leading health authorities, is one of the largest and most in-depth analysis of mobile phones and cancers conducted to date.
-It cost the US government $25 million dollars to carry out over the course of several years.
+The study, which cost the US government 25 million dollars and carried out over 10 years, is considered to be accurate and well designed by leading health authorities, is one of the largest and most in-depth analysis of mobile phones and cancers conducted to date.

 How Cell Phone Radiation Works

 Cell phone radiation is “non-ionizing,” which has been presumed safe.
 Unlike ionizing radiation such as X-Rays, non-ionizing radiation is associated with extremely low energy.

 In non-ionizing radiation, there is insufficient energy to break chemical bonds as ions cannot form.
 Therefore, it was always assumed that the power generated by cell phones and other electronic devices would be too weak to produce heat and could not cause biological effects whatsoever.